thiago-a-souza/Spark/README.md

 ### Dataframe transformations
-*Dataframe/Dataset* transformations are also lazily evaluated, but return a *Dataframe* instead of an RDD.
+*Dataframe/Dataset* transformations are also lazily evaluated, but return a *Dataframe* instead of an *RDD*.

 * **select:** returns a new *Dataframe* with the columns provided